ValKoDim/apps-script-automation-portfolio/README.md

 - WooCommerce REST API
 - Webhooks
 - Workflow Automation
-- Google Workspace (Sheets, Drive, Gmail)
+- Google Workspace (Sheets, Gmail)
+- Postman

 Feel free to explore the projects and reach out if you have any questions!